 Are you thinking of traveling to Madrid and you don’t want to spend a fortune?
-Then these tips to travel to Madrid on a budget will come of wonder for your next trip.
+If so, these tips for traveling to Madrid on a budget will do wonders for your next trip.

-When I had to plan a trip to Madrid, I realized that the city is not cheap, and I wanted to do some tours and visits that were expensive and I didn’t want to miss out them.
+When I had to plan a cheap trip to Madrid, I realized that the city is not particularly affordable.
+I wanted to do some tours and visits that were expensive and I didn’t want to miss out on them.

-So I started saving for Madrid and I started to doing small actions in my day routine that in the medium term can make you save enough to then spend in your trip to Madrid.
+So I started saving for Madrid.
+I began doing small actions in my daily routine that, in the medium term, can help you save enough to then spend on your trip to the Spanish capital.

-Now I will tell you inl detail how to save in your trip to Madrid and everything you can do to enjoy the city without having to return home without a money.
+Now I will tell you in detail how to save during your trip to Madrid, as well as discuss everything you can do to enjoy the city without having to return home without money.

 How to Visit Madrid on a Budget

-Find the best deals on flights, train and bus tickets to Madrid
+Find the best deals on flights, trains and bus tickets to Madrid

 Save on Madrid’s public transport